MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/NegativeKeywordListSelector.md

 # NegativeKeywordListSelector

-Contains the methods for filtering the list of negative keyword lists to return.
-For information about Selectors, see [Selectors](../concepts/selectors.md).
+Contains the methods for filtering the negative keyword lists.
+For information about selectors, see [Selectors](../concepts/selectors.md).

 Example usage:
 ```javascript